Brita Catharina Lidbeck

 Brita Catharina Lidbeck, also Brita Catharina Munck af Rosenschöld (1788 – 2 March 1864) was a Swedish Dilettante concert singer.
 She was a member of the Royal Swedish Academy of Music.

-She was the daughter of Petrus Munck af Rosenschöld, bishop in Lund.
+She was the daughter of Petrus Munck af Rosenschöld, bishop of Lund, and sister of physician Eberhard Zacharias Munck af Rosenschöld.
 She married Anders Lidbeck, professor in Lund, in 1817.
 She was a student of the opera singer Karl Magnus Craelius, and made her public debut at a concert arranged by him in Stockholm in 1813.
-Brita Catharina Lidbeck was a non-professional concert singer.
+Lidbeck was a non-professional concert singer.
 She performed at charity concerts and in musical societies.
-She was inducted to the Royal Swedish Academy of Music in 1827.
+She was inducted into the Royal Swedish Academy of Music in 1827.
 She performed in public for the last time in a charity concert to the benefit of the students of the Royal Academy of Music on 6 March 1842.
 Singers from the royal academy performed at her funeral.